Midwexican

 This recipe took a little trial and error to get just right.
 For success:

-• You gotta bake the pepitas at no more than 325 degrees Fahrenheit, for 15 to 20 minutes.
+• Keep the Temperature Low: You gotta bake the pepitas at no more than 325°F, for 15 to 20 minutes to avoid burning.
 Low(ish) and slow is the way to go.
+And if you've got an oven with some hot spots, don't forget to rotate the pan of pumpkin seeds about halfway through.

-• Grind the porchetta spices or they won’t stick to the pepitas.
+• You Need a Fine Powder.
+Grind the porchetta spices beforehand or they won't stick to the pepitas.
 Why did I think a fennel seed would magically stick to a pepita?
 What was I thinking?
+Also do this if you are reaching for a premixed Italian seasoning - you want to ensure the herbs stick to the pumpkin seeds.

-• Season before roasting, not after.
-Heat activates the flavor.
-Same idea as pan toasting spices before use.
+• Season First.
+Season before roasting, not after.
+The heat activates the flavor, just like when pan-toasting spices before using them.

 How long do homemade roasted pepitas last?